Toms Branch Falls

 Toms Branch Falls is accessed via the Deep Creek Trail, which was one of the first trails constructed by the Civilian Conservation Corps in the newly legislated park in the early 1930s.
-The current Deep Creek Campground was also the site of the Deep Creek Civilian Conservation Corps Camp from 1933 to 1936.
+The current Deep Creek Campground also served as the site for the Deep Creek Civilian Conservation Corps Camp from 1933 to 1936.

 The trail begins as a wide path as it traces Deep Creek upstream.
-The 80-foot Toms Branch Falls is only three-tenths of a mile from the trailhead.
+The 80-foot Toms Branch Falls is located only three-tenths of a mile from the trailhead.
 The park service has provided several benches for visitors to admire these beautiful falls, which spill down into the creek from the opposite bank.

-If wishing to travel a little further, you do have the option of continuing along this same trail for another six-tenths of a mile to visit the 45-foot Indian Creek Falls.
+If you wish to explore more of the area, you will have the option of continuing along this same trail for another six-tenths of a mile to visit the 45-foot Indian Creek Falls.

-As another option, Juney Whank Falls is also in the area, and can be reached via a short half-mile hike from the same parking area.
+As another option, Juney Whank Falls is also located in this area, and can be reached via a short half-mile hike from the same parking lot.